McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 2. Make sure all your MKV files have the same name apart from the episode numbers.

+- Note: this is no longer necessary and can be bypassed by using [filepath autocompletion](#autocomplete-filepath).

 3. Open `mkvtoolnix-gui.exe`.

 4. Insert all the media for your first episode of the batch.